In Progress

 Our research spans a comprehensive range of approaches, from examining the underlying mathematics and performing simulation experiments to empirical validation through application to case studies.

-• Missing Data, Imputation & Analysis (MIDIA) group, U.K. (including researchers at the London School of Hygiene & Tropical Medicine, MRC Biostatistics Unit Cambridge, and University of Bristol).
+We are members of the Missing Data, Imputation & Analysis (MiDIA) group, an international group including key missing data researchers at the London School of Hygiene & Tropical Medicine, MRC Biostatistics Unit Cambridge, UCL/MRC Clinical Trials Unit, and University of Bristol.

 Related People